atiq1589/mo-berries/README.md

           "PORT": "5432",
       }
     }

+## How to run the application

-1. run `pipenv run ./manage.py createsuperuser` to create super user
+1. run `pipenv run ./manage.py createsuperuser` to create super user _optional_
-1. run `pipenv run ./manage.py runserver` to run the django dev server
+1. run `pipenv run ./manage.py runserver 0.0.0.0:80` to run the django dev server
+1. or run `docker-compose up` to run the application
-1. To enbale the virtual environmnet shell run `pipenv shell` and you can run above commands without `pipenv run`
+1. To enable the virtual environment shell run `pipenv shell` and you can run above commands without `pipenv run`
 1. now open your browser and type localhost:8000 to view the site.
-1. visit `localhost:8000/admin` to  view django admin. before that please create super user.
+1. visit `localhost/admin` to  view django admin. before that please create super user.
+1. visit `localhost/api/v1/` to  view API list.

 ## Set Environment variable

-`export DJANGO_SETTINGS_MODULE=server.settings.local-{name}`
+`export DJANGO_SETTINGS_MODULE=server.settings.{file_name}`